“Blues” from Lenox Avenue

 Recorded by Artie Shaw and His Orchestra for Victor on December 4, 1940 in Hollywood.

-Artie Shaw, clarinet, directing: Billy Butterfield, George “Jumbo” Wendt and Jack Cathcart; Jack Jenney and Vernon Brown, trombones; Les Robinson, first alto saxophone; Neely Plumb, alto saxophone; Jerry Jerome and Clarence “Bus” Bassey, tenor saxophones; Johnny Guarnieri, piano; Al Hendrickson, guitar; Jud DeNaut, bass; Nick Fatool, drums; Truman Boardman, Ted Klages, Bill Brower, Bob Morrow, Alex Beller, Eugene Lamas, violins; Alan Harshman and Keith Collins, violas; Fred Goerner, cello.
+Artie Shaw, clarinet, directing: Billy Butterfield, George “Jumbo” Wendt and Jack Cathcart, trumpets; Jack Jenney and Vernon Brown, trombones; Les Robinson, first alto saxophone; Neely Plumb, alto saxophone; Jerry Jerome and Clarence “Bus” Bassey, tenor saxophones; Johnny Guarnieri, piano; Al Hendrickson, guitar; Jud DeNaut, bass; Nick Fatool, drums; Truman Boardman, Ted Klages, Bill Brower, Bob Morrow, Alex Beller, Eugene Lamas, violins; Alan Harshman and Keith Collins, violas; Fred Goerner, cello.

 The story Part One – Billy Still.